President Trump congratulates Tiger Woods on Masters win

 It was Trump's third post on Twitter about the event.
 He earlier said there was a "Great Masters going on right now," referred to the event as exciting and said that during the game's final hole, Woods was "looking GREAT!"

 Woods, 43, shot a 2-under 70 for a one-stroke victory in Augusta, Georgia, to win his 15th major championship.
+Trump said that it was a "fantastic life comeback for a really great guy."

 It was his first major win since the 2008 U.S. Open, capping a remarkable recovery from debilitating injuries and embarrassing personal problems.
 He triumphed in the 2018 Tour Championship, which had been his first victory of any kind since 2013.